-Use the Volume Configuration wizard to do the following tasks:
+You can use this wizard to accomplish the following tasks:

-- ♦ Inventory your robots.
+- Inventory your robots.

-- ◆ Identify cleaning media in your robots.
+- Identify cleaning media in your robots.

 - Add volumes for standalone drives.

-- ◆ Update the Media Manager volume database.
+- Update the Media Manager volume database.

-After running this wizard to configure media, each media will have a unique media ID in the volume database that is used by NetBackup and Media Manager to track the media.
+After running this wizard to configure media, each media will have a unique media ID in the volume database that is used in Media Manager and NetBackup to track the media.
+The wizard will create media that has a media type determined by type of drive.
+The default media type for the drive will be used.